ckeditor/ckeditor4-docs/docs/guide/dev/features/balloontoolbar/README.md

 ## Balloon Toolbar Demo

-See the ["Balloon Toolbar" sample](https://sdk.ckeditor.com/samples/balloontoolbar.html) that shows an example of Balloon Toolbar usage.
+See the {@linksdk balloontoolbar "Balloon Toolbar" sample} that shows an example of Balloon Toolbar usage.